YazanMoqanasaa/YazanMoqanasaa/README.md

 <p align='center'>Software engineering </p>

+My name is Yazan Moqanasa.
+I study at An-Najah National University, majoring in computer science, specializing in software engineering.
-Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
-I pay *a lot of attention to detail* to generate best products.
+I have worked on several projects, and there are some private projects that cannot be presented to the public.
+I specialize in web development using multiple tools, frameworks, and libraries on the front and back ends.
+I pay a lot of attention to detail to produce the best products.

+I trained in software testing and quality assurance at Ghadeer future Accelerators Company in Palestine

+I strive to constantly learn and develop myself on a daily basis

 💻 **Languages and Tools:** 🛠️<br>
 - Python